UBC-MDS/US-Salary-Prediction/doc/final_report.md

 ensemble model, RandomForestRegressor.
 To ensure that the models were not overfitting to training data, we conducted some additional data cleaning.
 Firstly, *annual_salary* values within the training dataset of less than 10,000 USD or over 1,000,000 USD were removed.
+This is to prevent significant overfitting of our models since thesee values make up a small percentage of our overall data.
 Additionally, text values that occurred less than 5 times in the *state* or *city* features were imputed with an empty string.
-This ensures that highly specific values will be removed which ultimately helps reduce overfitting.
+This ensures that highly specific values will be removed which also helps reduce overfitting.

 ### Find the best model